MicrosoftDocs/power-platform/power-platform/admin/wp-application-lifecycle-management.md

 ## Exporting from the source environment

-We’ve already covered the concept of exporting from PowerApps, Power Automate, and Common Data Service earlier in the document.
+We’ve already covered the concept of exporting from Power Apps, Power Automate, and Common Data Service earlier in the document.
 Let’s look at some additional things to consider when exporting as part of an application lifecycle management process.

 - Always save a copy of the exported PowerApp, Power Automate, or Common Data Service solution file.
 - For Common Data Service Solutions make sure if you are publishing a managed solution, that you also export an unmanaged solution as well.
 If you are not familiar with the differences, we cover that in the Platform Architecture section.